 In determining the recoverability of the loan receivable, the Group will consider the change in the credit quality of the loan receivable, if any, from the date the loan was initially granted up to the reporting date.
-This includes assessing the credit history of the borrower, such as past experience of financial difficulties or default in payments, and current market conditions.
+This includes assessing the credit history of the borrower, such as past experience of financial difficulties or default in payments, current market conditions, value of collaterals and the anticipated receipts of shareholder's loan.

-The Group had concentration of credit risk on loan receivable as 100% (2020: 100%) of the loan receivable as at 31 December 2021 was due from one (2020: one) borrower.
+The Group had concentration of credit risk on loan receivable as 100% (2021: 100%) of the loan receivable as at 31 December 2022 was due from one (2021: one) borrower.